Kicksecure/security-misc/README.md

 - Force the kernel to panic on "oopses" that can potentially indicate and thwart certain kernel exploitation attempts.
-Optional - Force immediate reboot on the occurrence of a kernel panic.
+Optional - Force immediate reboot on the occurrence of a kernel panic and also set panic limit to one (when using Linux kernel >= 6.2).

 - Disable the use of legacy TIOCSTI operations which can be used to inject keypresses.